 These features alone can make it much easier for you to read e-mails and to write to friends and family members.
 Computers are one of the most often used forms of low vision technology.
 From larger monitors to special text to speech software there are many ways to enlarge print, reduce glare and increase contrast so that you can surf away on the internet.

-Here is a computer screen magnifier tip from WebRN Macular Degeneration reader, Bill:"The best item I have found for screen magnification is the Microsoft Comfort Optical Mouse 3000.
+Here is a computer screen magnifier tip from WebRN Macular Degeneration reader, Bill:The best product I have found for screen magnification is the Microsoft Comfort Optical Mouse 4000.

 The magnifier can be turned